vanHeemstraSystems/shelly-home-assistant/300/README.md

 **⚠ RECOMMENDATION!** Тhe Device may be connected to and may control electric circuits and appliances only if they comply with the respective standards and safety norms.

 **⚠ RECOMMENDATION!** The Device may be connected with solid single-core cables with increased heat resistance to insulation not less than PVC T105°C.

+## Accessing the Shelly Pro 4 PM

+Shelly® is a line of innovative Devices, which allow remote control of electric appliances through a mobile phone, tablet, PC, or home automation system.
+Shelly® may work standalone on the local Wi-Fi network, without being managed by a home automation controller, or it can also work through cloud home automation services.

+Shelly® devices can be accessed, controlled, and monitored remotely from any place the User has Internet connectivity, as long as the devices are connected to a Wi-Fi router and the Internet.

+Shelly® has an integrated web server, through which the User may adjust, control and monitor the Device.
+The web interface is accessible at http://192.168.33.1

+Shelly® has two Wi-Fi modes - access Point (AP) and Client mode (CM).
+To operate in Client Mode, a Wi-Fi router must be located within the range of the Device.
+Shelly® devices can communicate directly with other Wi-Fi devices through HTTPS protocol.
+An API can be provided by the Manufacturer.

+Shelly® devices may be available for monitor and control even if the User is outside the range of the local Wi-Fi network, as long as the Wi-Fi router is connected to the Internet.
+The cloud function could be used, which is activated through the web server of the Device or through the settings in the Shelly Cloud mobile application.

+The User can register and access Shelly Cloud, using either Android or iOS mobile applications, or any internet browser and the website: https://my.Shelly.cloud/